-Starting from fibre to finished fabric.
+Starting from fiber to finished fabric.
 In addition to this, the company’s textile division manufactures high-value yarn-dyed structured fabrics corduroy, and items relating to home textiles.

 Where Did it All Go Wrong for Syntex Industries?

-Like many other companies that harbour a ticking time bomb when taking on debt financing, Sintex also fell prey to the same.
-Over the last few years, Intex Industries debts increased significantly.
-It reached a point where the company’s debt was greater than the network.
+Like many other companies that harbor a ticking time bomb when taking on debt financing, Sintex also fell prey to the same.
+Over the last few years, Sintex Industries’ debts increased significantly.
+It reached a point where the company’s debt was greater than the network’s.

 At this stage, even the promoters could not raise any more funds to help the business as they had already pledged most of their holdings.
 Eventually, the company began defaulting on its loan payments in 2019.